-But really you don’t want to get into the habit of supplementing your dog’s diet too much.
-They really just need a good amount of exercise, some fresh air, and their normal dog food and water.
-If you want them to have the best, put that money towards a more premium, higher-quality dog food.
+You actually don’t want to get into the habit of supplementing your dog’s diet too much.
+Under normal circumstances they really just need a good amount of exercise, some fresh air and a quality dog food with fresh water.
+Often times the best investment is a more premium, higher-end dog food.

 Conclusion on Green Tea

 Green tea can be given to your dog but it isn’t a very practical way to care for their health.
 It also isn’t without some pitfalls as most green tea products contain caffeine.
 Providing it, on occasion, is reasonable but it shouldn’t be consumed on a regular basis.
 The potential for toxicity is higher compared to us humans.
 Consider another healthy way to fortify your dog’s overall health and immune system.
 Using green tea to treat medical conditions is unlikely to help.
 Instead, set up a veterinary consultation for your dog’s sake.